-Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.
+Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle

-Remove the bar nuts and remove the clutch cover (chain brake).
-Take off the transportation ring (A).
+Unscrew the bar nut and remove the clutch cover (chain brake).
+Take off the transportation guard.

-Fit the bar over the bar bolts.
+Fit the bar over the bar bolt.
 Place the bar in its rearmost position.
-Place the chain over the drive sprocket locate it in the groove on the bar.
-Begin on the top edge of the bar.
+Place the chain over the drive sprocket and in the groove on the bar.
+Begin on the top side of the bar.

-Make sure that the edges of the cutting links are facing forward on the top edge of the bar.

-Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
-Check that the drive links of the chain fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
-Tighten the bar nuts finger tight.
+- Make sure that the edges of the cutting links are facing forward on the top edge of the bar. - Fit the clutch cover (chain brake) and locate the chain adjuster pin in the cut-out in the bar.
+Check that the drive links of the chain fit correctly on the drive sprocket and that the chain is in the groove on the bar.
+Tighten the bar nut finger-tight.

-Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
+- Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
 The chain should be tensioned until it does not sag from the underside of the bar.
-See instructions under the heading Tensioning the chain.

-The chain is correctly tensioned when it does not sag from the underside of the bar, but can still be turned easily by hand.
-Hold up the bar tip and tighten the bar nuts with the combination spanner.
+See instructions under the heading Tensioning the chain. - The chain is correctly tensioned when there is no slack on the underside of the bar, and it can still be turned easily by hand.
+Tighten the bar nut with the combination spanner while holding up the tip of the bar.